-Specifically, Apple points to overlapping patents, common inventors and related technologies in support of its argument.
-(Id.)
-Contrary to HTC's allegations, Apple contends that HTC's infringing activity took place across the entire country, including in Delaware, and therefore does not weigh in favor of transfer.
-(Id. at 11.)
-Moreover, Apple contends that HTC has failed to show a physical or financial condition of the parties which would cause litigating in Delaware to be burdensome, and HTC's arguments that litigating in California would benefit Apple are meritless because Apple specifically chose to litigate in Delaware.
+show a physical or financial condition of the parties which would cause litigating in Delaware to be burdensome, and HTC's arguments that litigating in California would benefit Apple are meritless because Apple specifically chose to litigate in Delaware.
 (Id. at 11-13.)
 According to Apple, HTC also fails to identify witnesses who would be unavailable for trial or files that could not be produced as a result of proceeding in Delaware.
-(Id. at 14-16.)
-Apple contends that perceived court congestion likewise does not mandate transfer, particularly when considering the efficiencies that would be gained by litigating the actions in this court.
-(Id. at 18.)
+(Id. at 14-16, 18.)
+Apple contends that perceived court congestion likewise does not mandate transfer, particularly when considering the efficiencies that would be gained by litigating the action in this court.
+(Id. at 20.)

-The court concludes that the balance of convenience does not strongly favor transfer under the facts of these cases, and Apple's choice of forum should therefore prevail.
-Although the court denied Apple's motion to consolidate due to the magnitude of the cases and the limited commonalities among them, the court notes that some common issues of law and fact exist among the cases.
+The court concludes that the balance of convenience does not strongly favor transfer under the facts of this case, and Apple's choice of forum should therefore prevail.
+Although the court denied Apple's motion to consolidate due to the magnitude of the cases and the limited commonalities among them, the court notes that some common issues of law and fact exist among this case and the four other smart phone infringement actions pending before this court.
 It would better serve the interests of justice and the efficient use of court resources if these issues were addressed by the same court.
 Moreover, HTC has failed to demonstrate a specific physical or financial condition that would make litigating in Delaware burdensome and cannot point to any specific witnesses or documents that would be unavailable if the litigation proceeds in Delaware.
-The court further notes that regardless of whether the litigation proceeds in this court or in the Northern District of California, a number of witnesses must travel long distances and documents must either be shipped or produced electronically because the witnesses and documents are located in several different geographical locations.
+The court notes that regardless of whether the litigation proceeds in this court or in the Northern District of California, a number of witnesses must travel long distances and documents must either be shipped or produced electronically because the witnesses and documents are located in several different geographical locations.
 As a result, the court concludes that neither forum is substantially more convenient than the other.
 Thus, the court concludes that Apple's choice of forum should not be disturbed.